tidbcloud/vector-extensions/README.md

 cargo clippy
 # or make clippy

-# lint for topsql only
+# lint for topsql only for speed up
 cargo clippy --no-default-features --features topsql

-# lint for vm-import only
+# lint for vm-import only for speed up
 cargo clippy --no-default-features --features vm-import
 ```